-Significant experience in strategic planning and implementation

-Experience in consumer analysis, marketing and distribution

-Stuart brings in-depth understanding of remuneration and financial matters to his role as Chair of the Remuneration Committee.
+Extensive experience in retail banking, insurance and consumer finance Significant experience in strategic planning and implementation Experience in consumer analysis, marketing and distribution Stuart brings in-depth understanding of remuneration and financial matters to his role as Chair of the Remuneration Committee.
 His broad range of expertise within the consumer finance and banking sectors enables him to make key contributions to Board discussions.
+External appointments: Chairman of International Personal Finance plc and of Willis Limited.